 Any local government may appear before any court or in any legal proceeding by its secretary or by any officer or member authorised generally or in respect of any special proceeding by resolution of such local government, and the secretary or any officer or member so authorised shall be at liberty in the name of the local government to institute and carry on any proceeding which such local government is authorised to institute and carry on under this Act.

-[Section 374, formerly section 297, renumbered as section 374 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 374, formerly section 297, renumbered as section 374: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 375. Power to inspect register of births and deaths